Sands of Doom

 At the end of every third round, starting on round 3, Grandfather Spider will shout “Spin the Wheel!
 I’m Enjoying This!” and switch the team that casts first.
 So, if you were originally casting first, Grandfather Spider would now be casting first.
 If Grandfather Spider started off as first, you will now be casting first.
 What will result is alternating first round casts every 3 rounds (You, Grandfather Spider, You, Grandfather Spider, etc..)

-At the end of every fifth round, starting on round 5, Grandfather Spider will shout “Time, Time, Time, See What’s Become of Me” and cast a Dimension Shift that will steal all of your blades and shields and give them to Grandfather Spider.
+Grandfather Spider will shout “Time, Time, Time, See What’s Become of Me” and cast a Dimension Shift that will steal all of your blades and shields and give them to Grandfather Spider.
+The timing of this depends on the number of wizards in battle.

 If you cast any type of feint, Grandfather Spider will interrupt to shout “That’s the Spirit!” and swap the two traps.
 The 70% trap will be put on you and the 30% trap will go on Grandfather Spider.